 Aside from that, he was the runner-up for the Ballon d’Or.
 Similarly, he was also runner-up for the FIFA World Player of the Year.
 In addition, he also appeared in Pele’s FIFA 100 list of the world’s greatest living players.

 The name Cristiano Ronaldo is almost synonymous with the number 7.
-He is the most marketable and famous athlete, winning accolades and recognition beyond the world of soccer.
+He is the most marketable and famous athlete, winning accolades and recognition beyond soccer.

-With all the recognition and credit, Cristiano has been able to earn big bank, becoming the first soccer player to make over a billion dollars in his career.
+With all the recognition and credit, Cristiano has earned big bank, becoming the first soccer player to make over a billion dollars in his career.

 Beyond being recognized with awards, he has set several records, including: